 Janet Bolarinwa emerged the second prize winner for the essay “Assessing the Human Impact of Illicit Financial Flows of Africa.”
 She receives a $3,000 prize money for her achievement.

-Both authors will receive their prizes and prize monies at the conference “Improving Domestic Resource Mobilization and Stemming Illicit Financial Flows (IFFs): Enhancing Institutionalised International Cooperation and local capacity for DRM”; 12-15 March 2019, Hekima Jesuit University College Peace Institute, Nairobi, Kenya.
+Both authors will receive the Amartya Sen Essay Prize and prize monies at the conference “Improving Domestic Resource Mobilization and Stemming Illicit Financial Flows (IFFs): Enhancing Institutionalised International Cooperation and local capacity for DRM”; 12-15 March 2019, Hekima Jesuit University College Peace Institute, Nairobi, Kenya.